 Ask Questions

-Another facet of medication management is understanding the medicines your loved has been prescribed, including any special instructions for taking them or associated side effects.
-Attending medical appointments with your loved one will give you an opportunity to ask questions and voice any concerns you might have.
-Not sure what to ask?
-The Family Caregiver Alliance suggests the following:
+Another facet of medication management is understanding the medicines that have been prescribed, including any special instructions for taking them or associated side effects.
+When in a caregiving role, make sure to accompany the senior on appointments to ask questions and voice any concerns you might have.

 - How does the medication work?